 Khao soi is this incredible curried coconut soup from Chiang Mai in northern Thailand.
 It’s not famous.
 Not on a lot of Thai menus.
 But it should be.
 Crazy tasty stuff.

-Forget pad thai – there’s a new king in town
+Forget pad thai – Khao soi is the new king in town

 There’s something special about this dish.
 It will make you wonder why pad thai was ever your favourite noodle dish.